scotch-io/gulp-and-less-starter-kit/README.md

 #### Special Thanks

-To Kenny Song for his contributions
+To Kenny Song for his contributions and https://github.com/baivong